bio3d-vision/bio3d-vision.github.io/README.md

 All image and label files can be downloaded as one archive [here](https://www.dropbox.com/s/c0jg8biqq66w32r/platelet-lcimb.zip?dl=1) (98.4 MB)

-Alternately, image and label files can be downloaded separately below.
+Alternately, image and label files can be downloaded separately:

 ### Images